Episcopal Church of the Transfiguration Dallas

 Thursday May 09, 2024

-Sermon preached by The Rev. Casey Shobe on The Eve of the Nativity of Our Lord 2023.
+Sermon preached by The Rev. Danielle Schroyer on The Fourth Sunday in Lent.
 We invite you to view the full service HERE.
 Learn more about our community by visiting www.transfiguration.net.

 Thursday May 09, 2024